admariner/Rufaydium-Webdriver/README.md

 Chrome.capabilities := Capabilities.ChromeDefault
 ```
 # Create Session
-we can skip capabilities, as session will load `Capabilities.simple` as default Capabilities which should work with any browser
+we can skip capabilities, as session will load `Capabilities.simple` as default Capabilities which should work with any browser.
-after Setting up capabilities we can create session
+we can create session after Setting up capabilities
 ```AutoHotkey
 Session := Chrome.NewSession()
 ```